nixworks/public/news/2007/03/1/README.md

 ##### France
 ### [ Ten French tourists are kidnapped in northern Ethiopia. ](/news/2007/03/1/ten-french-tourists-are-kidnapped-in-northern-ethiopia.md)
-_Context: Ethiopia, France, tourist_
+_Context: France, Ethiopia, tourist_

 ##### Hunger strike
 ### [ The Spanish Government moves hungerstriking ETA prisoner Iaki de Juana Chaos from a cell in Madrid to one in the Basque Country. ](/news/2007/03/1/the-spanish-government-moves-hungerstriking-eta-prisoner-inaki-de-juana-chaos-from-a-cell-in-madrid-to-one-in-the-basque-country.md)
-_Context: hunger strike, Iaki de Juana Chaos, ETA, Basque, Madrid_
+_Context: Madrid, ETA, Iaki de Juana Chaos, hunger strike, Basque_

 ##### Haiti
 ### [ A boat carrying Haitian migrants catches fire off the coast of the Dominican Republic resulting in the death of at least eight people and 44 people missing. ](/news/2007/03/1/a-boat-carrying-haitian-migrants-catches-fire-off-the-coast-of-the-dominican-republic-resulting-in-the-death-of-at-least-eight-people-and-4.md)